sunrise-arrow/gosenzo-reader/README.md

 # Cubari

-⚠ **Note:** The install instructions below will not result in a general purpose CMS due to the amount of hardcoded assets in siteproject.
+⚠ **Note:** The install instructions below will not result in a general purpose CMS due to the amount of hardcoded assets in gosenzo_reader.

 ## Prerequisites
 - git